Upcoming Laboratory Closures

 - Samples over 30 hours old and not in approved container are unsuitable for testing

 - Samples can be dropped off for analysis between 8 AM and 4 PM Monday through Thursday

 - Please do not send or bring samples that will be received the day before a holiday/closure or on Friday

 Pueblo County residents

 All residents use a public water supply, private well, springs or cistern as their potable water supply.
-The Colorado Department of Public Health & Environment has jurisdiction over all public water systems within the State, while the Pueblo City-County Health Department oversees private wells, springs, cisterns and local water vendors.
+The Colorado Department of Public Health & Environment has jurisdiction over all public water systems within the State, while the Pueblo Department of Public Health and Environment oversees private wells, springs, cisterns and local water vendors.

 Private water supplies

 Private water supplies such as wells, springs, and cisterns are not legally required to meet minimum standards.
-The Pueblo City-County Health Department, upon request, will inspect and make recommendations as needed to safeguard the quality of potable water in these private supplies.
+The Pueblo Department of Public Health and Environment, upon request, will inspect and make recommendations as needed to safeguard the quality of potable water in these private supplies.

 To maintain and disseminate information to people using private water systems so that they can most effectively safeguard their own potable water supplies.